tedneward/Azgaarnoth/Classes/Feats.md

 *Prerequisite: Dexterity 13 or higher*

 When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.

+## Deft Strike
+*Prerequisite: proficiency in Perception or Investigation* Given enough time, you can find weak points in an opponent's armor and exploit them.
+You can use an action to search for weak points in another creature's armor, natural or not.
+Make an Investigation check contested by the creature's Armor Class.
+If you succeed, your next attack ignores all armor bonuses that the creature has, and its effective AC against your attack becomes 10 + the creature's Dexterity modifier.

+You can only gain this benefit if you are wielding a weapon that deals piercing or slashing damage.
+If you are using a ranged weapon, the creature must be within 30 feet of you for you to gain this benefit.

+## Dragon Familiar
+*Prerequisite: must be a spellcaster with the ability to have a familiar, such as a [Warlock: Pact of the Chain]() or a wizard with the [find familiar]() spell.*

+Your familiar can take the form of a dragon wyrmling.
+You may use the rules for keeping a psuedodragon as a familiar for your wyrmling, at the DM's disgression.
+The dragon you choose must be within one step of your alignment, and can have a Challenge Rating as high as your character level divided by 4.
+The DM has the dragon's statistics.

+If you take this feat, decide with your DM how you met your dragon familiar.
+Why did she agree to accompany you?
+What are her bonds and flaws?

+Eventually, the dragon's nature will require her to leave and seek her own fortune.
+This time may be years down the road, but it is inevitable.
+Worse, she might die in combat.
+When that time comes, discuss with your DM how to resolve this conflict of character.
+Consider keeping this feat in the form of a dragon friend whom you can count on for help or advice, or consider choosing a new feat when your wyrmling leaves (or dies).

 ## Diplomat
 You master the arts of diplomacy, gaining the following benefits: